Our Guide to Cycling in Colombia

 Bogotá and Surrounds

 Bogotá serves as the logical starting point for most cycling trips, and it’s where Ride & Seek’s Colombian epic begins.
 The city sits on a high plateau surrounded by rolling hills and peaks, and the altitude alone makes it a training ground.
-Every Sunday, the Ciclovía closes over 120 kilometers of city streets to cars, filling them instead with thousands of cyclists, runners, and families.
+Every Sunday, the Ciclovía closes over 120 kilometres of city streets to cars, filling them instead with thousands of cyclists, runners, and families.
 It’s less a novelty and more a cultural institution.

 Villa de Leyva